contentstech-com/isrc-rs/README.md

 ---

-*lazycsv* is primarily distributed under the terms of both the [Apache License (Version 2.0)] and the [MIT license].
+*isrc-rs* is primarily distributed under the terms of both the [Apache License (Version 2.0)] and the [MIT license].
 See [COPYRIGHT] for details.

 [MIT license]: LICENSE-MIT